 Other Fuel Types

 When it comes to power sources, this article of course focused on leaf blowers that are gas powered, but that is not the only power source that leaf blowers can run on.
-Two the of other most common sources of power that you’ll see while searching for leaf blowers are batteries and electricity.
+Two of the other most common sources of power that you’ll see while searching for leaf blowers are batteries and electricity.

 Battery powered leaf blowers are gaining more and more in popularity in recent years as battery powered appliances across the board become more common.
 They’re convenient and easy to use, but typically will offer less power than their gas powered counterparts.
 With electric leaf blowers — those that you plug into an outlet — you will typically face the same decline in power that you see with battery powered units.